Trip Report to Strawberry Park Hot Springs in Colorado

 Where to stay and when to visit

 The best time to visit is midweek.
 The weekends tend to be more crowded.
 You can either visit on a day trip or spend the night.
 There are some unique lodging options including a train caboose and a covered wagon.
-We stayed in the large rustic cabin for $95.
+We stayed in the large rustic cabin.
 The price included soaking on both the day we arrived and the day we left.
 Entrance is $15 per day otherwise, so it’s a pretty sweet deal.

 We’ve come here in winter and summer.
 Both seasons are nice and well worth a visit.
 Winter is more picturesque, but it’s also a helluva lot colder when you get out of the water!
 The road is a bit steep and if there’s any snow at all, you’ll need a 4×4 to get up there.